Person filling out a visa application form – understanding GCMS notes for Canada immigration

 How to Apply for Canada's Visa GCMS Notes

-- Prepare Your Consent Form (if using a representative): If a representative is requesting the notes on your behalf, you'll need to complete the Consent for an Access to Information and Personal Information Request form (IMM 5744).
-Note that IRCC only accepts original signatures in blue ink, and the form stays valid for one year from the date you sign it.
+3. Prepare Your Consent Form (if using a representative): If a representative is requesting the notes on your behalf, you need to complete the Consent for an Access to Information and Personal Information Request form (IMM 5744).
+Follow the signature and validity instructions on the current version of the form, since IRCC will reject a request submitted with an expired or improperly signed consent.

 What Information Can You Expect in GCMS Notes?